Skarlso/blogsource/content/posts/2018-03-15-kubernetes-distributed-application.md

 Names are required by kubernetes to distinguish between them.
 The full template file can be found here: [NSQLookupd Template](https://github.com/Skarlso/kube-cluster-sample/blob/master/kube_files/nsqlookup.yaml).

-To create this service run the following command as before:
+To create this service I'm using the following command as before:

 ~~~bash
 kubectl apply -f nsqlookup.yaml
 ~~~

 This concludes the nsqlookupd service.
-And with that, we have two of the major players in the sack.
+And with that, two of the major players are in the sack.

 ### Receiver

-This is a tricky one.
-The receiver will run three things.
+This is a more complex one.
+The receiver will do three things.

 * It will create some deployments
 * It will create the nsq daemon